sudheerj/javascript-interview-questions/README.md

 419. ### How do you define instance and non-instance properties

      The Instance properties must be defined inside of class methods.
-For example, name and age properties defined insider constructor as below,
+For example, name and age properties defined inside constructor as below,

      ```javascript
      class Person {